Ranks and FEATs

 Functions of Exceptional Ability or Talent (or FEAT rolls)

 Whenever a character attempts an action with significant difficulty, he or she must normally attempt a FEAT roll to determine whether or not it succeeds, FEAT being an acronym for a Function of Exceptional Ability or Talent.

 A FEAT is made by rolling a d100, and checking the result against the rank in question on the Universal Table.
 This procedure is the basis for all actions in the Universal Heroes game, and after playing for a while will come naturally.
 There are four color bands on the Universal Table that stretch through the ranks.
 When attempting a FEAT, a white result usually indicates failure.
 A green result represents a sufficient success, a yellow result an exceptional success, and a red result the best possible result one can achieve.

 As an example, consider a hero in mortal combat with their deadly arch-nemesis.
-In order to hit with a left hook, the hero must make a successful FEAT roll based on their Ftg (off) rank.
+To hit with a left hook, the hero must make a successful FEAT roll based on their Ftg (off) rank.
 Normally a green result will do, so the player rolls the dice, the result being a 42.
 Tracing along the '41-45' row on the Universal Table, we see that if our hero has a Ftg (off) rank of Excellent (20) or better, that punch will indeed strike their foe.
 However, if they don't prove victorious with this mighty blow, said villain may strike back in kind... possibly in a much deadlier fashion.

 This is an over-simplification of the variables that can occur in combat, but will do to demonstrate the basic idea of a FEAT.